 1. Intent: The Town of Raymond recognizes that certain areas of Town will experience residential growth due to rapid population growth in the region.

 It is the intent of this Ordinance to allow these uses while maintaining the basic rural orientation of the community.

 - a.
-One-family dwelling to include modular homes (Type 2 manufactured homes) [Amended 5/21/05] - b.
+One-family dwelling to include Manufactured Homes (Type 1 and 2 manufactured homes) - b.
 Church. - c.
 Schools. - d.
 Public buildings and facilities. - e.
 Agriculture excluding commercial poultry and piggery operations. - f.
 Accessory uses and buildings. - g.
 Home occupations that conform to the requirements of Article 9, Section B. A home occupation which conforms to Article 9, Section B and which is specifically permitted by Article 12 of this Ordinance shall be considered a permitted use. - h.
 Bed and breakfast inn not to exceed five (5) rentable rooms and not to serve alcohol. - i.
 Boarding home not to exceed five (5) rentable rooms excluding family living space. - j.
-Public utility and communication facilities. - k.
-Mobile/Manufactured home fourteen (14) feet wide with a pitched roof, manufactured in 1976 or later, with frost wall, grade beam or concrete slab, which shall be designed, if a single unit, to accept T or L additions and shall be so sited so that the longest structure dimension is not more than thirty (30) degrees from parallel with the street or road upon which the lot fronts or, on a corner lot, the more heavily traveled street or road upon which the lot fronts.
-[Adopted 5/16/87]
+Public utility and communication facilities.